 Ben van Berkel, Co-Founder and Principal Architect, UNStudio.

-A cultural historian with a PhD in adaptive planning history and theory from the Sir John Cass Faculty of Art, Architecture and Design, London Metropolitan University and a Master’s degree from the Royal College of Art, London, Lucy began her professional activities working as an art curator and director of open art exhibitions, and in the early 1990s became Heinz Curator of Architectural Programmes at the Royal Academy of Arts, London.
+A cultural historian with a PhD in adaptive planning from the School of Art, Architecture and Design, London Metropolitan University, and a Master’s degree from the Royal College of Art, London, Lucy began her professional activities working as an art curator and director of open art exhibitions, and in the early 1990s became Heinz Curator of Architectural Programmes at the Royal Academy of Arts, London.